Find YOUR Place in Ministry

 - Notice the universal word: “every.”

-- Romans 12:17-21 – while these actions can be characterized as disciplines, we must all admit that we have no desire to work this way on our own.
+- Romans 12:17-21 – while these actions can be characterized as disciplines, we must all admit that we generally do not desire to work this way on our own.
 As we practice the spiritual disciplines and are active in the ministry God has gifted us for, the fruit will be that we are enabled by the Holy Spirit to accomplish these kinds of things.

 - Galatians 5:22-23 – this is the primary scripture for spiritual fruit.
 Listed here are the basic characteristics of the fruit that results in a maturing Christian life: “For the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things there is no law.”